-Intellectual property is a human property developed by human intellect.
+Intellectual property is human property developed by human intellect.
 According to the Definition by WIFO, Intellectual property (IP) refers to creations of the mind: inventions, literary and artistic works, and symbols, names, images, and designs used in commerce.UN organization dedicated to promoting the use and protection of works of the human spirit.
 Its headquarters are in Switzerland, Geneva.
-Altogether 185 nations are the member of this organization.
+Altogether 185 nations are members of this organization.
 Its main works are to manage all IPs.
-The main aim/mission of WIPO is to promote creativity and innovation for the financial, social and cultural growth of all the nations through balanced and efficient global intellectual property schemes.
+The main aim/mission of WIPO is to promote creativity and innovation for the financial, social, and cultural growth of all nations through balanced and efficient global intellectual property schemes.

 Intellectual Property is the property of an organization that doesn't exist physically like any other physical property such as home, land, and money but these are their virtual property and has no physical features and no one will dare to still this property.
 Only that organization has the full right to enjoy the property at first.

-In this unfair competition, everyone likes to moves forward whatever the consequences occur so reserving any ideas, formula, discoveries are becoming important.
-And copying any intellectual property is considered as illegal and WIPO can take necessary action for this illegal action.
+In this unfair competition, everyone likes to move forward whatever the consequences occur so reserving any ideas, formula, or discoveries are becoming important.
+And copying any intellectual property is considered illegal and WIPO can take necessary action for this illegal action.
 So, business holders must safeguard their IP and make sure that they do not breach the IP of others.

-Some well known intellectual property types are copyright, patent, trademarks and many more.
-These Patent, Trademark ™, copyrights © provide a medium to promote new ideas and inventions.
+Some well-known intellectual property types are copyright, patent, trademarks, and many more.
+These Patent, Trademark ™, and copyrights © provide a medium to promote new ideas and inventions.
 Let us discuss them in brief.

 fig: copyright symbol

 A trademark is a sign or symbol which identifies products or services of companies from its competitors in the marketplace.
-Trademark can be used in the brand name, brand logo, phrase, symbol, numerals, slogan, etc. or any combination of those items.
+Trademarks can be used in the brand name, brand logo, phrase, symbol, numerals, slogan, etc., or any combination of those items.
 A trademark exclusively recognizes a product solely as belonging to a specific business or company.

-In a market, for a trademark, we may have seen 'TM' or 'SM' or ® symbol.
+In a market, for a trademark, we may have seen the 'TM' or 'SM' or ® symbol.
 Each of them is differently recognized.
-Today we'll get the distinction them briefly.
+Today we'll get the distinction between them briefly.

 Servicemark(SM): It is also an unregistered trademark used for services.